mattpitkin/samplers-demo/content/downloads/code/dockerfiles/jupyter/README.md

  * Edward
  * dynesty

-The container can create notebooks using either a Python 2 or Python 3 kernel.
+The container can only create notebooks using the Python 3 kernel.

 ## Docker image